 But those are the good nights.
 The ones when I actually remembered!

 There were also a couple of nights when I didn’t remember at all, and I’ve been doing this Elf on the Shelf thing for a few years now.
 You would think I would be a pro by now.
+At least now I am armed with plenty of reasons why the elf didn’t move.

 So to help you avoid those on the spot explanations when your kids wake up the next day to find their Elf sitting in the same place, I’ve put together a huge list of reasons why the Elf did not move.